octobercms/docs/database-model.md

 - **$attachMany** - multiple file attachments.
 Optional: public.
 - **$hasManyThrough** - has many related models through another model.
 Optional: primaryKey, throughKey.
 Required: through.

-> **Note:**  The key arguments are in the context of the defining model.
+> **Note:** the key arguments are in the context of the defining model.
 The defining [primary] model is identified by a `primaryKey` and the foreign model is identified by a `foreignKey`.

 An example of defining a relationship: